wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-react-secure-coding.md

 * **OAuth for browsers.** [RFC 9700 — OAuth 2.0 Security BCP](https://datatracker.ietf.org/doc/html/rfc9700) · [RFC 7636 — PKCE](https://datatracker.ietf.org/doc/html/rfc7636).
 * **Library guidance.** [`react-markdown` security](https://github.com/remarkjs/react-markdown#security) · [DOMPurify](https://github.com/cure53/DOMPurify) · [`rehype-sanitize`](https://github.com/rehypejs/rehype-sanitize).

-## WSO2-specific rules for React surfaces
+## Rules for React in WSO2 products

 These are the points that are not obvious from the external references, that recur across WSO2 product UIs, or that have a WSO2-specific reason.